mazen251/CS50-Harvard/README.md

 - **Week 9: Flask**
   - Building web applications using Flask, a Python web framework.

-- **Week 10: Final Project**
+- **Week 10: Cyber Security**
-  - The culmination of everything learned in the course, with a final project of my choice.
+  - Learning the basics of cyber security and how to be safe on the internet.

 ## How to Navigate